brentmitchell25/elasticsearch/README.md

    - Ideally this could be removed in favor of a VPN connection and reverse proxy with some type of OpenId/SAML login portal to access Kibana and administration
 2. Add DynamoDB backend locking to prevent concurrent deployments which could corrupt the backend state
 3. Lock down a few more security group rules and IAM permissions.
 A thorough review of IAM permissions and security group rules to make sure everything is least privileged as there are a few too many open rules (i.e. Lambda function has too many permissions needed)
-4. Test environment is currently deployed for reduced costs.
-The prod environment is available in the `environments/prod` directory which includes multi-AZ deployment with multiple master nodes for resiliency.
-5. Export Load Balancer logs to CloudWatch and send to Elasticsearch
+4. Export Load Balancer logs to CloudWatch and send to Elasticsearch
-6. Export VPC Flow Logs to Elasticsearch
+5. Export VPC Flow Logs to Elasticsearch